Child-Parent Psychotherapy

 ● Abuse or violence at home or in the community

-● Children have a change in placement or caregivers
+● A change in caregivers or homes

 Additionally, CPP can be utilized, under any circumstances, as a way to strengthen your relationship with your child.
 It can help build a better understanding of your child’s relational needs and develop more compassion towards yourself and your child.

-What can you expect when receiving CPP?
 There are three stages that occur over at least 16 weeks.
 In the first stage, the therapist meets with the caregivers alone to better understand the family’s needs and challenges, strengths and values, and history and experiences.
-We make a plan for how CPP will help your family.
+The therapist and family will collaboratively make a plan for how CPP can be the most helpful.